gdosreis/Selenium-Mbunit-SeleniumGrid/Documentation.md

 *4-* In the second console execute the next line: java -jar selenium-server-standalone-2.45.0.jar -role node  -hub http://localhost:4444/grid/register -Dwebdriver.chrome.driver=chromedriver.exe  -Dwebdriver.ie.driver=IEDriverServer.exe  //In the Standalone folder.

+### Parameters

+    java -jar selenium-server-standalone-2.45.0.jar -role node  -hub http://localhost:4444/grid/register

+The default port the hub uses to listen for new requests is port 4444.
+This is why port 4444 was used in the URL for locating the hub.
+Also the use of ‘localhost’ assumes your node is running on the same machine as your hub

+    -Dwebdriver.chrome.driver=chromedriver.exe  -Dwebdriver.ie.driver=IEDriverServer.exe

+-Dwebdriver.chrome.driver is used to set up the chromedriver path.
+-Dwebdriver.ie.driver is used to set up the InternetExplorerDriver path.

+    -port 4441

+-port 4441 is used to set up the port used by the hub.